nhu92/SDRmapping/phase/DetermineSex.md

-# Determine gender in population data sets of *Salix nigra*
+# Determine the sex in population data sets of *Salix nigra*
 Nan Hu

 Dec.
 06, 2020